Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Anfield was built in 1884, but got initially rented by Everton FC.
 The first game at the ground, on the 28th of September 1884, saw Everton beat Earlstown 5-0.

-In 1891, Everton moved out of Anfield after a dispute over the rent, and one year later Liverpool started renting the ground.
+In 1891, Everton moved out of Anfield after a dispute over the rent, and one year later newly-founded Liverpool moved in.
 Their first match at Anfield was a 7-1 win over Rotherham.

-Anfield underwent several developments in the late 19th and early 20th century, among which the construction of a new main stand designed by Archibal Leitch in 1895 and construction of the famous Spion Kop in 1906.
+Anfield underwent several developments in the late 19th and early 20th century, among which in 1895 the construction of a new main stand designed by Archibal Leitch and a decade later the construction of the famous Spion Kop.

 The ground remained more or less the same for the next two decades until the Kop got expanded in 1928.
-After the works, it could hold about 30,000 fans.
+Once completed, it could hold about 30,000 fans.

 Anfield did not host any matches during the 1966 World Cup, which were instead played at neighbouring Goodison Park.